-1.1 This draft supervisory statement is relevant to banks, building societies and Prudential Regulation Authority (PRA) designated investment firms.
-It sets outs the expectations of the PRA in relation to how firms should comply with the rules in the General Organisational Requirements, Skills, Knowledge and Expertise, Compliance and Internal Audit, Risk Control, Outsourcing, Record Keeping and Conflict Parts of the PRA Rulebook.
+1.1 This supervisory statement is relevant to banks, building societies and Prudential Regulation Authority (PRA) designated investment firms.
+It sets outs the expectations of the PRA in relation to how firms should comply with the rules in the General Organisational Requirements, Skills, Knowledge and Expertise, Compliance and Internal Audit, Risk Control, Outsourcing and Record Keeping Parts of the PRA Rulebook.